-In order to ensure the future viability of the Swiss health system, service providers and health insurers must be allowed to negotiate contracts freely.
+In order to ensure future viability of the Swiss health system, service providers and health insurers must be allowed to negotiate contracts freely.
 This is the only way to achieve more efficiency and transparency.
 The current obligation to contract impedes this development.

 Therefore the hospital funding should be entirely carried out by health insurers.

 There is also a need for action regarding hospital funding.
-Today the Cantons and health insurers are currently jointly paying the inpatient’s hospital stay.
+Today Cantons and health insurers are jointly paying the inpatient’s hospital stay.
 But, as it is well known, too many cooks spoil the broth, which means that considerable, unnecessary, additional costs and hence inefficiencies arise.
 It is better when only one partner takes on the hospital funding.

 As the Cantons are not only responsible for safeguarding continuity in the healthcare system but are also owners of many hospitals, it makes more sense if the funding is entirely ensured by health insurers, as it is already currently the case with the outpatient care sector.
 This is the only way to keep an eye on the whole treatment chain in accordance with the interests of patients.